 Both companies employ over 1,700 people and will generate close to US$50m in revenues in 2018.

 “The journey hasn’t been easy and Nigeria continues to be one of the toughest operating environments for entrepreneurs in Africa, which adds to the cost and stress of building and managing a business,” says Enunwa.
 But there is no turning back and he has his eyes firmly on the future.

 How we made it in Africa: The book offers an in-depth step-by-step account of how Enumwa built his food and retail empire.

 Enunwa is one of the 25 business people featured in How we made it in Africa: The book, which tells the stories of entrepreneurs who've built thriving ventures.
-The ebook launches on 15 October 2018.
+The ebook launched on 15 October 2018.